billthefarmer/blog/blog/content/post/2015-04-01-search-engine-optimisation-seo.md

   - seo
   - content
 ---
-I haven&#8217;t worried too much about search engines since I set this site up.
+I haven&rsquo;t worried too much about search engines since I set this site up.
 I registered it with Google initially, and after a few days it appeared in the results, so that was good enough for me.
 If you search for Old Shoreham Buccaneers, or a subset of that, the Buccaneers site appears high in the results, job done.

 Since I published a [recipe][1] based on the BBC TV programme [Italy Unpacked][2] about a month ago, I have been getting a lot of hits on the [Recipes][3] page.
 When I finally got around to checking I found that this is due to it being the only actual recipe directly attributed to the show in the search results.
-It&#8217;s ~~currently fourth~~ now second in the listing if you search for [sausage and lentils recipe Italy Unpacked][4] on Google.
+It&rsquo;s ~~currently fourth~~ now second in the listing if you search for [sausage and lentils recipe Italy Unpacked][4] on Google.

 What that says to me is: **Content Content Content**.